tum-esm/utils/docs/pages/api-reference.md

 def get_process_pids(script_path: str) -> list[int]
 ```

-Return a list of PIDs that have the given script as their entrypoint
+Return a list of PIDs that have the given script as their entrypoint.

+**Arguments**:

+- `script_path` - The absolute path of the python file entrypoint.

 ##### `start_background_process`